amishra-stats/nbfar/README.md

 and [Vioscreen](https://www.vioscreen.com/Home) information to identify robust links between diet and life style features and broad abundance patterns of microbial families.

-The manually curated data file is available (here)[].
+The manually curated data file as 'phyloseq' object is available [here]().

-Some of our findings are summarized in the Figure below.
+Some of our findings are summarized in the Figure below where we bicluster microbial families and host-associated features, as found by `nbfar`.

 <img src="https://i.imgur.com/XK37aHm.jpg" alt="nbfar" width=100%/>